|

 oil production, thus driving down the price of Soviet and Rumanian crude,

-further aggravating their economic woes).
-Had Bush or Carter won
+further aggravating their economic woes), won the Cold War.
+That had Bush or Carter won

 |